The City and County of Bristol Bowling Association

 Scull B.C. joined the association.

 1962.
-Bill Watkinson of was President but sadly passed away during the season, immediate past president Harry Mapstone carried on for him.
+Bill Watkinson of National Smelting Company B.C. was President but sadly passed away during the season, immediate past president Harry Mapstone carried on for him.

 1963.
 Kingswood & Hanham B.C. joined the association.